Shaadalam9/pedestrians-in-youtube/README.md

 Total time of footage over the number of videos in the dataset on the country level. *Note:* continents are based on geography, i.e., the cities in Russia east from Ural mountains are shown as Asia.

 [![Distribution by continent](figures/bar_continent_time_of_day.png)](https://htmlpreview.github.io/?https://github.com/Shaadalam9/youtube-pedestrian/blob/main/figures/bar_continent_time_of_day.html)
-Distribution of videos by continent.
+Distribution of videos by continent. *Note:* continents are based on geography, i.e., the cities in Russia east from Ural mountains are shown as Asia.

 [![Time of upload of videos](figures/hist_months.png)](https://htmlpreview.github.io/?https://github.com/Shaadalam9/youtube-pedestrian/blob/main/figures/hist_months.html)
 Time of upload of videos.